Skip to content

 TL;DR

 useEffectEvent lets you read the latest props/state inside an Effect without adding them to the dependency array.
-It eliminates the need for useRef workarounds when you need a stable callback that always sees current values.
-Jump to the comparison.
+This means the Effect won’t re-run when those values change.
+Jump to the first example.

 Understanding React's useEffectEvent - Say Goodbye to Stale Closures